 The New Mexico rental application form is a document that collects personal, financial, and rental history information from a prospective client.
-The listing agent or landlord then uses the information collected to make a determination about whether or not to rent to the applicant.
+The listing agent or landlord then uses the information collected to decide to rent to the applicant or not.

 - National Origin (Nationality)

 - Familial Status (Having or not having children)

 - Disability (Physical or Mental)

 Additionally, New Mexico state laws add additional protections for the following classes:

 - Sexual Orientation

 None of these protected classes of information may be utilized or asked for by the landlord or agent.
 Asking about any of these items on a rental application form (and/or using them to base an application decision on) is illegal.

 However, exemptions from Fair Housing laws do exist.
 In New Mexico, the following exemptions are allowed: